Ruihong-Liu/Final-project_radar_navigation/README.md

   The function about how to plot the 3D mesh

 ## Train_and_model_main_train
-  THe function including training, elvaluation, testing and ooptimizeing.
+  THe function including training, validation, testing and ooptimizeing.

 ## evaluation
   Metics for evalating the performance of the model.